programmfabrik/fylr-plugin-geo-json-public/README.md

 ## Getting Started

 Once installed, Fylr will automatically use this plugin to render fields of type `geographic`.
+Additionally, it adds functionality for filtering and searching records using geo-data.

 ### Detail View

-- Fields of type GeoJSON will display all included geographic components (called "features").
+- Fields of type `GeoJSON` will display all included geographic components (known as "features").
-- Features will be shown as a list for easy navigation and inspection.
+- Features are shown as a list for easy navigation and inspection.
+- The detail view can display a map with all available features in the currently opened record.
+This includes:
+  - Assets with geo metadata
+  - Geo-JSON fields
+  - Custom data types that support the geo standard

 ### Editor View

-- Users will be able to create and edit features interactively using the built-in map editor.
+- Users can create and edit features interactively using the built-in map editor.
+- The GeoJSON input field supports several text formats, which are automatically parsed:
+  - Latitude and longitude coordinates, e.g., `lat:23.423, lon:32.423`
+  - Direct Google Maps links:
+    - If the link refers to a "place", it will be used as the name of the point.
+    - If not, the center of the linked map will be used as the point location.
+  - Raw GeoJSON data can also be pasted directly into the text field.
+The field will parse it and prompt the user to import the data.
+- Additionally, through the field’s schema options in the data model, you can:
+  - Restrict which types of features are supported in the map
+  - Limit the field to accept only one feature, if desired

+### Expert Search

+This plugin enables geographic record searches via the `geo-json` column in Fylr’s expert search.
+Available options include:

+- Searching for all records within a custom area drawn on the map
+- Searching for records inside a circle defined by the user on the map
+- Searching using a defined point and radius
+- Searching within real-world areas using geo-coding
+  _Example: Find all records located within the area defined by "Berlin"._

 ### Additional Functionality

 - A new button, **"Show Map"**, will appear in the main search interface.
 - Clicking this button opens the **Map Search Manager**, allowing users to filter the current search using an interactive map.

   ---

 ## Map Editor